Social Media or Website? How To Know Which One Your Business Qualifies For

 The Marketing Dilemma

 For those hung up on social media, they have a wrong concept of what it means to have a website for their business.
 They consider it more of a liability than an asset.
-(I spoke about why that is, here) Within context, they are absolutely right.
-No clear voice, understanding of what makes them the person to work with, or clarity on who they work best with, their investment will be a complete waste of time!
-But that isn’t their focus.
-Their thoughts reside more around the numerous costs attached, like domain, hosting, design, business email, updates, and more.
+(I spoke about why that is, here).
+Within context, they are absolutely right.
+No clear voice, understanding of what makes them the person to work with, or clarity on who they work best with, their investment will be a complete waste of time if this was the focus.
+But their thoughts reside more around the numerous costs attached, like domain, hosting, design, business email, updates, and more.
 But, being conscious of needing an online presence to keep up with the digital age, they swap marketing their business online for the “convenience” of social media.
 Not discerning that they’ve technically decided to become a squatter or a roadside vendor.

 Okay, yes, these platforms allow us to use them for free, but, the reality of the arrangement is, you’re setting up shop in someone else's store minus any rights and ownership of that space.
 How else would you explain the ability to wipe out an account without liability?
 And because you’re not paying for any consideration or security, a sitting duck is what you are when Facebook or Instagram decides to block or delete your business account due to violation of their community guidelines, even despite not finding any evidence to support their claim.